The Corporate Tax Planning Law Review: South Korea

 Tax-free or tax-deferred transactions

 In the case of an 'unqualified' merger, the surviving corporation is deemed to have succeeded to the assets from the merged (or target) corporation at the market price, and, therefore, the capital gains of the merged corporation is taxed at the corporate income tax rate.
-On the other hand, in the case of a 'qualified' merger that meets the below requirements, the merged (or target) corporation is exempt from taxes on the gains from the transfer, and the surviving corporation benefits from the deferral of taxes on the profits from the merger.
+Conversely, in the case of a 'qualified' merger that meets the below requirements, the merged (or target) corporation is exempt from taxes on the gains from the transfer, and the surviving corporation benefits from the deferral of taxes on the profits from the merger.

 A merger is a tax-free 'qualified merger' if the following requirements are met: